INFORMATION FOR VISITORS FROM OUTSIDE EUROPE

 Entering the UK as a 'general visitor' (tourist)

-On 26th February 2015 changes were made to the UK Immigration Rules which clarify the type of activities all visitors to the UK are able to undertake.
+Recently, changes were made to the UK Immigration Rules which clarify the type of activities visitors to the UK are permitted to undertake, and for how long.
 These changes took effect on 6th April 2015 and it will take a long time for everyone to learn the new rules (including Immigration Officers), so we recommended you print out the relevant text and carry it with you.
-Pages 209/210 of the Statement of Changes to the Immigration Rules Hc1025 26 February 2015 state:
+Pages 209/210 of the Statement of Changes to the Immigration Rules Hc1025 26 February 2015 says:

 A visitor may undertake incidental volunteering, provided it lasts no more than 30 days in total and is for a charity that is registered with either the Charity Commission for England and Wales; the Charity Commission for Northern Ireland; or the Office of the Scottish Charity Regulator.'

 WWOOF UK is a charity registered in England and Wales 1126220 and in Scotland SC045524.

 We cannot offer any advice on individual circumstances – our website tells you all we know!

 Tier 5 (Charity Workers) visa

 We are frequently asked about the Tier 5 (Charity Workers) visa.
 We believe that this visa cannot be obtained for WWOOFing.
 Neither WWOOF UK nor its host farms can act as sponsor for Tier 5 visa applications.

 If you are from Australia, Japan, Canada or New Zealand and aged between 18-30 years old, you might be eligible for the Youth Mobility Scheme.
 You can only get this kind of visa once in a lifetime, and if you have previously visited the UK on a working holidaymaker visa you will not be eligible for this scheme.